“You walk around in the woods looking for homeless people? Why would you do that?”

 Whenever I’m asked that question, the answer is always easy; because people really live there.
 Veterans, individuals with mental illness or substance abuse–they all deserve our help.

-Through the Schuylkill County street outreach conducted by myself, and my co-workers Rachael from Servants to All and Shawn from SAM, we explore areas of the woods or other abandoned areas in search of homeless individuals who may be in need of services.
-This is an important part of the Supportive Services for Veteran Families program to reach homeless Veterans who are living on the streets or in the woods and may not be able to access services.
+Through outreach, agencies explore areas of the woods or other abandoned areas in search of homeless individuals who may be in need of services.
+We reach homeless Veterans who are living on the streets or in the woods and may not be able to access services.

-When I first started working for the SSVF program in Schuylkill County, we had a Veteran who was challenging to house.
-He travelled from state park to state park, sleeping in his vehicle or a tent in the woods.
-After experiencing medical issues, this veteran agreed it secure housing.
-He moved in to an apartment, and SSVF was able to assist him in obtaining items necessary to live comfortably.
+At one point in time, we had a Veteran who was challenging to house.
+He traveled from state park to state park, sleeping in his vehicle or a tent in the woods.
+After experiencing medical issues, this veteran agreed to tot secure housing.
+He moved into an apartment, and SSVF was able to assist him in obtaining the items necessary to live comfortably.